Coral reefs of Kiribati

 The reefs in the Gilbert Islands are exposed to the effects of pollution and over-utilisation of the reef resources by the residents of the islands, which is similar to the threats to the Coral reefs of Tuvalu, which are to the south east of the Gilbert Islands.
 In contrast, most of atolls of the Phoenix Islands and Line Islands are uninhabited.

-The isolation of the Phoenix Islands, most of which are uninhabited, means they are among the most pristice coral reefs on Earth.
+The isolation of the Phoenix Islands, most of which are uninhabited, means they are among the most pristine coral reefs on Earth.

 Areas of high biodiversity and conservation value

 Key Biodiversity Areas

 A total of 22 Key Biodiversity Areas (KBAs) - areas of high biodiversity and conservation value - have been identified in Kiribati, with the KBAs encompassing both marine and terrestrial systems (such as bird nesting or feeding environments).
 The 22 identified KBAs cover an approximate total area of 4 e3km2 or approximately 74% of the total land, lagoon and reef habitat of Kiribati.
 As of 2013, 12 of the 22 KBAs have been completely or partially established as conservation areas by the government of Kiribati or by local village communities.

 The North Tarawa Conservation Area includes marine zones.

 Four marine reserves were specifically set aside for the conservation of grouper.
 These are all located in the Gilbert Islands on the atolls of Butaritari, Tabiteuea, Nonouti, and Onotoa and are managed by the Fisheries Division.